Long-Term Financial Planning Fundamentals

 Priority Sequencing

-4. Retirement contribution (at least employer match if available)
+4. Retirement contributions (at least employer match if available): Employer matching represents immediate 50-100% returns

 Monthly Contribution Calculations

 Children's education costs vary dramatically across European countries.
-Some provide free university; others charge significant fees.
+Some nations provide free university tuition, others charge significant fees.
+Even free-tuition countries generate costs: housing, materials, living expenses during study years when students earn little income.

 Home Ownership Considerations